-FNB is mailing this proxy statement/prospectus to you, as a FNB shareholder, on or about, 2013.
-With this document,FNB is sending you a notice of the FNB special meeting of shareholders and a form of proxy that is solicited by the FNB board of, 2013 at 10:00 a.m., eastern time, at the main office of FNB located at 106South Lafayette Street, Shelby, North Carolina 28150.
+FNB is mailing this proxy statement/prospectus to you, as a FNB shareholder, on or about June 17, 2013.
+With this document, FNB is sending you a notice of the FNB special meeting of shareholders and a form of proxy that is solicited by the FNB board of directors.
+The special meeting will be held on July 17, 2013 at 10:00 a.m., eastern time, at the main office of FNB located at 106 South Lafayette Street, Shelby, North Carolina 28150.